hadley/adv-r/Preface.Rmd

     understand how `[[` works with lists, and introduces new functions that provide more consistent behaviour for out-of-bounds indices.

+*   Chapter \@ref(control-flow), "Control flow", is a new chapter: somehow I previously managed to forget about such important tools like `if` and `for`!

 *   Chapter \@ref(functions), "Functions", has an improved ordering, introduces the pipe (`%>%`) as a third way to compose functions (Section
     \@ref(function-composition)), and has considerably improved coverage of